 Glasses.
-If you are currently wearing eye glasses or contact lenses, check with your optometrist if you need a different prescription to address or reduce your eye strain.
+If you are currently wearing eyeglasses or contact lenses, check with your optometrist if you need a different prescription to address or reduce your eye strain.
 You might also need a higher prescription or a prescription that is optimised for computer work.
-Glasses that have been prescribed specifically for reading a book may not provide clear, comfortable vision when you’re looking at a desk top monitor 60 cm form your eyes.
+Glasses that have been prescribed specifically for reading a book may not provide clear, comfortable vision when you’re looking at a desktop monitor 60 cm from your eyes.
 Sometimes, a special pair of lenses, or task glasses, are the solution when working at a range of distances.

 Computer use.
 Being aware of how computer use can strain the eyes can help avoid it.
-Your desk top monitor should be approx. 60 cm from your eyes.
-Increase font size to make reading easier.
+Your desktop monitor should be approx. 60 cm from your eyes.
+Increase the font size to make reading easier.
 To avoid glare, reduce contrast and brightness on your screen and, where possible, avoid sitting in front of a window.

 Light.
-If you are doing close-up work like using the computer, the light should be directed on what you are doing and your light source should be bright.
-If you are reading, your light source should be behind you and directed on your material.
-If you are watching the television, use soft lighting as this will be more comfortable to the eyes.
+When doing close-up work like using the computer, the light should be directed on what you are doing and your light source should be bright.
+If you are reading, your light source should be behind you and directed toward your material.
+If you are watching the television, use soft lighting as this will be more comfortable for the eyes.